 Integrative Cognitive Behavioral Therapy

 I enjoy working with clients hoping to reconcile the body and mind who hope to benefit from an integrative perspective.
-My approach to therapy is collaborative, educational, holistic, mindful and highly individualized responding to clients’ unique and personal needs.
-I use Cognitive Behavioral Therapies, mindfulness interventions, and evidence-based treatments to help people identify the relationship between their behaviors, thoughts, and feelings in order to alleviate mental and emotional discomfort, improve all areas in life, hence leading to a more awake life full of abundance and acceptance.
+My approach to therapy is collaborative, educational, holistic and highly individualized responding to clients’ unique and personal needs.
+I use Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Mindfulness-Based Cognitive Therapy (MBCT) and culturally adapted CBT (CA-CBT) to help clients identify the relationship between their behaviors, thoughts, and feelings in order to alleviate mental and emotional discomfort, improve all areas in life, hence leading to a more awake life full of abundance and acceptance.
+Nadia has particular interest family therapy and somatic experiencing therapy and uses them interactively and integratively in the session.